openbible-io/en_ult/README.md

 ### Introduction to the ULB

-The ULB (Unlocked Literal Bible) is a relatively "literal" version that is intended to be used as a text for presenting the ideas signaled by the biblical Hebrew, Aramaic, and Greek documents, for the purpose of bringing these ideas into other languages.
-It is intended for English-speaking mother-tongue translators (MTTs) worldwide as a resource for them to turn God's Word into their own languages.
+The ULB (Unlocked Literal Bible) is a form-centric, and thus "literal," version of the Bible in English that is intended to be used alongside the UDB (Unlocked Dynamic Bible) and other translation resources to give English-speaking mother-tongue translators  (MTTs) the most complete understanding possible of the messages communicated in the Bible.
+For MTTs who do not have reading knowledge of the original biblical languages, the ULB provides a sense of *how* these messages were communicated in those original languages.
+It is anticipated that the ULB and other resource will be translated from English into the world's gateway languages so that MTTs worldwide can use them as a set of resources for making accurate translations of God's Word into their own languages.

 The ULB stays closer to language **forms** in the source documents (SD) than does the UDB (Unlocked Dynamic Bible) text.
 This means that: